Cut down on your carbon footprint by walking or cycling instead of using the car.

 - At the end of the week, add up the tally for the whole family and see which animal you are!

 - Don't forget to tell us when you have completed the activity!
-When you mark the activity as complete, you will be asked to upload a picture of your chart or your family walking or cycling and send it in as proof.
+When you mark the activity as complete, you will be asked to upload a picture of your chart or your family walking or cycling and upload it as evidence.

 Completing the activity

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
 You'll need to show us what you did by uploading a photo of your chart or you and your family walking and cycling!
-Alternatively, draw or paint what you saw on your adventure or upload a piece of writing talking about your experience.
+Alternatively, draw or paint what you saw on your adventure or upload a description of your experience.